 Advantage of OOPs over Procedure-oriented programming language

-2) OOPs provides data hiding whereas in a procedure-oriented programming language a global data can be accessed from anywhere.
+2) OOPs provides data hiding, whereas, in a procedure-oriented programming language, global data can be accessed from anywhere.

 Figure: Data Representation in Procedure-Oriented Programming